Amazon launches Android app store in China

-SHANGHAI Amazon.com Inc (AMZN.O) launched an Android application store that offers paid apps in China, beating Google Inc (GOOG.O), as the online retailer seeks to increase the amount of digital content it offers in the world's largest mobile phone market.
+SHANGHAI May 6 Amazon.com Inc launched an Android application store that offers paid apps in China, beating Google Inc, as the online retailer seeks to increase the amount of digital content it offers in the world's largest mobile phone market.

 Amazon, which opened its Kindle e-book store in China in December, launched its Android app store over the weekend for China users to download both free and paid apps, Amazon China spokesman Billy Huang said on Monday.